Ansub/mask-detection/README.md

 seeing the increase in the covid-19 cases and tha lack of social distancing and usaage of Mask, i thought of making a mask detection application using Keras/tensorflow and OpenCV.

 ## Requirements
-- tensorflow
+- Tensorflow
-- cv2
+- CV2
-- numpy
+- NumPY
 - MobileNetV2

 ## Installation